Project IIRP14

 The UK’s first known study of the physical and mental health status of Travelling Showpeople undertaken in two areas (Cambridgeshire and Greater Manchester).

-The project also includes a survey and focus groups with health professionals working with community to explore awareness of their needs and access issues.
+The project included a survey and focus groups with health professionals working with community to explore awareness of their needs and access issues.

 Background

-The project has been designed to incorporate mixed and creative methods (including photo-elicitation activities), documentary analysis, surveys and focus groups to respond to the following research questions:
+The project had been designed to incorporate mixed and creative methods (including photo-elicitation activities), documentary analysis, surveys and focus groups to respond to the following research questions:

-• What level of health care need exists for Travelling Showmen populations and how do they access health care when resident in Yards or travelling for employment?
+1. What level of health care need exist for Travelling Showmen populations and how do they access health care when resident in Yards or travelling for employment?

 • enhance awareness of the health needs and status of Travelling Showmen both amongst the communities themselves, and also for health professionals,